Cookies & Cups > Recipes > Cookies > Easy Classic Biscotti

 Can I Freeze These?

-Biscotti freeze well in an airtight container for up to 60 days (about 2 months).
+Biscotti freeze well in an airtight container in the freezer for up to 90 days (about 3 months) for best freshness.

 Print